-- (3) The municipality will circulate to the Conservation Authority under this Agreement those development and planning applications listed in Schedule 1.
-This includes natural hazard interests (that the Conservation Authority has delegated responsibility for) as well as other environmental interests. - (4) The municipality agrees to retain consultants other than the Conservation Authority to provide the plan review and technical clearance services identified in this Agreement, when in the opinion of the Conservation Authority or the municipality, utilizing the Conservation Authority as specified in this Agreement could result in a conflict of interest for the Conservation Authority. - (5) The municipality agrees to collaborate with the Conservation Authority when developing new or updating Official Plan policy in order to ensure that appropriate schedules, overlays and text are incorporated to adequately address natural heritage features, water protection, and natural hazards.
+- (3) The Municipality will circulate to the Conservation Authority under this Agreement those development and planning applications listed in Schedule 1.
+This includes natural hazard interests (that the Conservation Authority has delegated commenting responsibility for) as well as other environmental interests.
+Applications that do not pertain to issues listed in Schedule 1 or are of specialized nature that falls outside of the resources available through the Conservation Authority will be circulated to the Conservation Authority at the Municipality's discretion. - (4) The Municipality agrees to retain consultants other than the Conservation Authority to provide the plan review and technical clearance services identified in this Agreement, when in the opinion of the Conservation Authority or the Municipality, utilizing the Conservation Authority as specified in this Agreement could result in a conflict of interest for the Conservation Authority, or where subject matter experts are required but unavailable among the Conservation Authority staff If deemed that additional specialized resources are required in order to address matters pertaining to issues in Schedule 1, the Municipality will retain such consultants through its procurement process.

+(5) The Municipality agrees to consult with the Conservation Authority when developing new or updating Official Plan policy, Comprehensive Zoning By-law updates and related pertinent long-range planning guidelines and standards in order to ensure that appropriate schedules, overlays and text are incorporated to adequately address natural heritage features, water protection, and natural hazards.